Cost of LivingUpdated March 2026

 LowNational avg: $4,000High

 The Davenport metro tells a specific economic story.
 Front-porch conversations, Friday fish fries, and a cost of living that leaves room for actual savings.
 On the housing front, this is a housing market where the American Dream of owning a home is still financially realistic.
-For cost of living, the practical upshot is a price-competitive market where providers work harder for each customer.
+For cost of living, the practical upshot is a price-competitive market where local businesses work harder for each customer.
 That local reality is more useful than any national statistic.

 What Matters Most